primeinc/telnyx-mcp-server/README.md

 *   **Check for running processes:** Use commands like `ps aux | grep telnyx-mcp-server` (Linux/macOS) or check Task Manager (Windows) for any lingering `telnyx-mcp-server` processes.
 Since ngrok is managed internally by the server, you typically won't see a separate 'ngrok' process.
 *   **Kill old processes:** If found, terminate these old processes.
 *   **Check logs:** Review the server logs (locations mentioned above) for specific error messages related to ngrok or server startup.

+## Development

+For development setup, testing, code quality guidelines, and contribution instructions, see the [Development Guide](DEVELOPMENT.md).